Universal descriptions of chemical freeze-out based on pressure and specific heat: Hadron Resonance Gas model

-where $V_{ev,i}=4 \, \frac{4}{3} \, \pi R_i^3$ is the volume excluded for that particle with hardcore radius $R_i$.
+where $V_{ev,i}=4 \, \frac{4}{3} \, \pi R_i^3$ is the volume excluded for that hadron with hardcore radius $R_i$.
 In an iterative procedure, one can get the pressure.
+In this work we consider same radii $R_h$ for all the hadrons.
 The pressure $P(T,\mu_1,\mu_2,..)$ is suppressed compared to the ideal gas pressure $P^{id}$ because of the smaller value of effective chemical potential.
-The other thermodynamic quantities like $\varepsilon$, $n_i$ can be calculated from Eqs. \ref{eq:p_new} - \ref{eq:mu} as
+The other thermodynamic quantities like $\varepsilon$, $s$ and $n$ can be calculated from Eqs. \ref{eq:p_new} - \ref{eq:mu} as